Skip to main content

 15. One spouse feels repulsion towards the other.

-16. Extra conditions of the marriage contract cannot be met.
+16. Any of the conditions agreed upon in the marriage contract at the time of marriage cannot be subsequently met.